Runn-Fast/blog/hasura/draft.md

 >   - 232 projects
 >   - 17,891 assignments
 >   - 22,785 actuals
-> - how much data we load on the planner right now?
+> - how much data do we load on the planner right now?
 >   - large@example.com: 3200kb (253kb compressed)
 > - how much data does the project overview report use
 >   - large@example.com: 6700kb (475kb compressed)